Categories

 2. Carve out some time for a Turkey ride on Thursday morning (see what I did there?).
 In other words, ride if you have time and have fun: intervals aren’t necessary unless you want to do them.
 Joining a group ride is a great way to get you out the door and into colder temps on Thursday morning.
 60-90 minutes of riding is plenty of time for a productive training session, and it’ll help cancel out some pumpkin pie!

 4. Challenge Yourself: Plan a 4 day block of training at Thanksgiving or a 7 day block in-between Christmas and New Year's Day.
 Live in a cold weather climate?
-Hope on the training and take on a Strava Challenge!
+Hop on the trainer and take or take on the Festive 500!

 5. Prioritize Recovery: Take naps and sleep more.
 This is a year round tip but during the holidays you actually have the time!
 Use the downtime to relax and repay the sleep debt you run during the work week.
 Ask Santa for a Whoop to measure and track your sleep so you can increase the quality of your sleep and develops strategies to get more in the new year.
 Take advantage of your days off work to sleep in a little longer and pass out on the couch watching football before anyone sees you sneaking that nap!